aLittleMoole/Tactile-CDM/README.md

 # Tactile-CDM
-We are currently devoting our full efforts to code debugging and data organization.
-This process requires sufficient time to ensure the quality of our outcomes.
-Upon the official acceptance of the paper, we will release the complete code on a public platform at the earliest opportunity.
+We are currently devoting our full efforts to code debugging and data organization, and this process requires a certain amount of time to complete.
+The full code will be publicly released immediately after the paper is officially accepted.
+We appreciate your patience while we proceed with this work.